F4GH3R/Patiens/README.md

 # Patiens
-First card game
+First card game in javascript, HTML and CSS

-This card game will be very funny i think!
+Not fully functioning,

+TO-DO-LIST:
+drag multiple cards at once,
+easy/hard mode,
+flipped cards were you can only see the backside, a end were you win the game